-Diverse zones have distinctive level of significant worth and standards.
+more effectively and in genuine path yet in really meaning.131 Diverse zones have distinctive level of significant worth and standards.
 Distinctive level of the life demonstrated that the diverse level of the general public exist and individuals of this general public what have and what have they to do and these sort of exercises not the same as society to society.
 Pakistani societies have uncommon stander of living with the considerable esteem which they have and they not quite the same as other countries. it change from family in the other family and from one gathering to the next gathering.
 Distinctive families have their diverse qualities and convention to run their general public these custom exceptionally starting with one place then onto the next place from one territory of the other zone.
-128

-Distinctive sorts of the characterization can be the reason of the diverse violations.
+132 Distinctive sorts of the characterization can be the reason of the diverse violations.
 With the quick development of the innovation there are distinctive kinds of wrongdoing happen and they have demolished the quiet condition of the world.
 In the PC f period the techniques for cries likewise changed and the youthful age going to include into various kinds of the wrongdoings.
-On the best the sexually wrongdoing going to expanded day by day.In this section the creator attempt t recounted the sensible story of wrongdoing and presents diverse sorts of the hypotheses which are identified with the wrongdoing in display time and furthermore depict its reasons.

-&lt;sup>127Wilson SM, Peterson LC.
+On the best the sexually wrongdoing going to expanded day by day.In this section the creator attempt t recounted the sensible story of wrongdoing and presents diverse sorts of the 131Wilson SM, Peterson LC.
 2002.
 "The Anthropology of Online Communities" Annual review of Anthropology 81: 449-60.

-&lt;sup>128Handling, L. Moor.
+132Handling, L. Moor.
 2004.
 Comparative Research on Values: Tilburg University Press.